 Remedial massage is also known as Swedish or therapeutic massage.
 Most people think of massage as a way to relax, but Remedial Massage is designed to do much more than that.
 It will help relieve pain from any type of injury just as physiotherapy, chiropractic treatment or osteopathy can do.
 Read more on my massage page.

-Orthopedic massage involves therapeutic assessment, manipulation and movement of the locomotor soft tissue to reduce pain and dysfunction.
+Orthopaedic massage involves therapeutic assessment, manipulation and movement of the locomotor soft tissue to reduce pain and dysfunction.
 Restoring structural balance throughout the body allows us to focus on both prevention and rehabilitation of musculoskeletal dysfunctions.

 Position Release Therapy (PRT):